neondatabase/website/content/docs/community/contribution-guide.md

 At Neon, we use VSCode for writing documentation.
 VSCode includes a built-in markdown previewer that you can use to view your changes locally.

-To use this feature, open the command palette (⌘ + ⇧ + P on Mac or Ctrl + Shift + P on Windows) and search for `Markdown: Open Preview` or `Markdown: Open Preview to the Side`.
+To use this feature, open the command palette (⌘ + ⇧ + V on Mac or Ctrl + Shift + V on Windows).
 This will open a preview window where you can see your changes in formatted markdown.

 ### VSCode extensions